 Published quarterly by Centre for Contemporary Photography, and edited by Kyla McFarlane, FLASH presents reviews, interviews and commentary on photography and video.
 We aim for a diversity of opinion from established through to emerging writers, from within the discipline of photography and beyond.
 FLASH encourages comment and discussion from its readers through the comment section at the end of each article.
+Flash is generously supported by Joyce Evans, photographer.

 Sign up to our email newsletter to be informed when new issues of FLASH are published.